 off of Rudy Chase Drive extended, adjacent to Hampton Run Apartments

 Socha Plaza "The Courtyard" multi-use building is under construction

-Sleepy's and Empire Vision recently opened their doors in
+Sleepy's and Visionworks recently opened their doors in

 the retail building adjacent to Target

-Stewart's is adding gasoline service to their store at 411 Ballston Road
+Recently-added gasoline service at Stewart's 411 Ballston Road Store

 Useful links about Economic Development: